dskho/0xatom.github.io/_posts/2020-07-22-suninatasweb1.md

 From `ai` -> `aadin` we can simple add `m` so will be `ami` -> `aadmin`

-Then we have these functions:
+Then we have these functions (Mid function returns a specified number of characters from a string):

 ```
 result1 = Mid(result,2,2)
 result2 = Mid(result,4,6)
 ```

-Mid function returns a specified number of characters from a string.
 The syntax is:

 `Mid(string, start[, length])`